hoch/WAAX/readme.md

 myLoop.start();
 ```

 Triggering events with super-accurate timing is a quite involved task on the web browsers due to the nature of `setTimeout()` or `setInterval()` function.
 However, the `WX.Loop()` object provides the sample-accurate looping mechanism.
-(The detailed description of the mechanism can be found [here](http://www.html5rocks.com/en/tutorials/audio/scheduling/).)
+The API for sample-accurate event management is the key objective of this library and it will be expanded to accommodate more complex musical forms.
+(The detailed description of the scheduling mechanism can be found [here](http://www.html5rocks.com/en/tutorials/audio/scheduling/).)

 ### GUI : [Example][14]